pakerfeldt/okhttp-signpost/Readme.md

 A [Retrofit][1] extension to [oauth-signpost][2].

-The extension comes with a SigningOkClient helper class to use when building the `RestAdapter`.
+The extension comes with a SigningOkClient helper class to use with [OkHttp][3] when building the `RestAdapter`.

 Here is an example of how to use it: